Residential Life Coordinator Classification Title:

-- Ability to obtain factual and interpretive information through interviews.
+- Ability to obtain factual and interpretative information through interviews.

-- Ability to reason logically; ability to collect, compile, analyze and evaluate data and make verbal or written presentation based on these data.
+- Ability to reason logically, collect, compile, analyze and evaluate data and make verbal or written presentations based on these data.

 - Ability to advise students individually and in groups on routine matters where required.